 If this has whetted your appetite and you want to know more about future-proofing your business with technology, experimenting with analytics or getting stuck into ERP, then please join us for a special immersive Innovation Day on March 19th at SAP’s Clock House.

-Get in touch with Anne for more info! [email protected]
+Get in touch with Caroline for more info! [email protected]